Branch Task

 Branch Description

 Optional.
-Used to record a brief description of the branch.
+A brief description of the branch.

-Configuring Downstream Tasks for Branches
+Configuring Downstream Tasks for a Branch

-After a branch condition is triggered, the downstream nodes expected to run need to be configured accordingly.
-Select the downstream node you want to run, click to enter, and configure Scheduling Configuration: In the scheduling dependency, select the specific output name within the branch task.
+Select the downstream node you want to run, open it, and configure "Scheduling Configuration": in the scheduling dependencies, select the specific output name within the branch task.

 Supported Expression Functions

-Boolean conversion rules: null, empty string, blank string, false, and the number 0 are treated as false; true and non-zero numbers are treated as true; other non-numeric strings are not treated as true.
+Boolean conversion rules: null, empty string, blank string, false, and the number 0 are treated as false. true and non-zero numbers are treated as true.
+Other non-numeric strings are not treated as true.

 Logical Functions